 - Increase Gross Value Added (GVA) by £2.9bn

 - Contribute towards the delivery of 21,500 new homes by 2025.

-A total of £71.71m of Growth Deal funding is available between 2015 and 2021 for agreed economic projects to ensure that Worcestershire is a world class place to work, invest and do business.
+A total of £71.71m of Growth Deal funding is available between 2015 and 2021.
+In August 2020 Worcestershire received £12m from the Getting Building Fund for agreed economic projects to ensure that Worcestershire achieves it’s vision of creating a Connected, Creative, Dynamic economy for all by 2024.
 This includes a range of schemes, for example, to improve: skills, rail connectivity, access to key employment sites and Superfast Broadband.
-The WLEP is also responsible for a €68m EU programme which contributes to delivery of all parts of the Strategic Economic Plan and provides specific grant funding to support businesses and training with a focus on moving individuals into work.
+The WLEP is also responsible for a €68m EU programme which contributes to delivery of all parts of the Plan for Growth and provides specific grant funding to support businesses and training with a focus on moving individuals into work.

 For further information about the 38 LEPs, visit the LEP Network website.

 Find out more on the Midlands Engine aims to deliver increased productivity and economic growth.